dhirajpatra/llama-3-2-ollama/README.md

 `llama-stack-app` is a Docker Compose-based template for developing applications using the Llama model using ollama.
 This setup allows for rapid prototyping and deployment of applications such as conversational bots or copilots, with built-in support for Retrieval-Augmented Generation (RAG).

-You can pull vision branch for vision multimodal model.

 The 3B model outperforms the Gemma 2 2.6B and Phi 3.5-mini models on tasks such as:

 Following instructions